setroot/yts_torrents/README.md

 ## Disclaimer

 Downloading copyright movies may be illegal in your country.
 This tool is for educational purposes only and was created only to experiment with [yify api](https://yts.am/api)

+First issue I ran into is timeouts.
+I'm using a VPN so maybe this is why I saw these issues, but the timeout value of 3 seconds was not enough for me.
+I had issues even with 10 seconds.
+I upped the timeout to 30 seconds and had no issues.
+Although, upon a timeout, the error is unhandled.

+Second issue is with colons.
+When downloading a torrent with a colon in the name, os.path.join saw it as a drive letter and threw away the rest of the string.
+Therefore you would end up with a torrent missing half of its name as well as an extension.
+I was able to fix this by changing line 66 in "linkdowload.py" from: movie = movie.encode('utf-8').decode('utf-8')
+to:
+movie = movie.encode('utf-8').decode('utf-8').replace(':','')